 The sunny southwest island of Santa Maria is a favourite holiday destination for many Azoreans, with it’s picturesque seafront villages, sandy beaches and secluded coves.
 Geologically, it’s the oldest of the nine islands with a very different landscape to the younger volcanic islands like Pico or Faial.
 The volcanoes that first formed Santa Maria have long-since eroded into pleasantly rolling hills and dales.

-Of course, the sections of the Grand Trilho make great day walks – we’ve also included some of our other favourite ‘individual’ walks on the island.
+Of course, the sections of the Grand Rota make great day walks – we’ve also included some of our other favourite ‘individual’ walks on the island.

 The Great Route of Santa Maria

 This 78km route is unique in the Azores in that it allows circumnavigation of the whole island of Santa Maria.
 It can be difficult to organise accommodation along the route but there is an easy solution – Santa Maria is compact and it’s easiest to base yourself in the town of Vila do Porto, and arrange transfers to the start and from the end point of each day’s walking.
 The route can be conveniently split into four or more days – Visit Azores suggest four and we have the GPX files here.

 Circular // 78 km // Medium to Hard